What Every Mom-To-Be Should Know About Gestational Diabetes

-When I heard about the 13.47-pound baby born in Germany last month, I instinctively did a Kegel exercise in sympathy for the mother who delivered the giant bundle of joy vaginally.
-You may be wondering how a mother can grow a baby that size?
+When I heard about the 13.47-pound baby born in Germany, I instinctively did a Kegel exercise in sympathy for the mother who delivered the giant bundle of joy vaginally.
+How can a mother grow a baby that size?
 Such an anomaly is usually the result of undetected gestational diabetes, a condition that can put mother and baby at risk.

 A few things you should know about gestational diabetes:

-- The condition usually develops around 21- 25 weeks gestation.
+• The condition usually develops around 21 to 25 weeks gestation.
 A standard oral glucose tolerance test between 24 and 28 weeks helps to evaluate your risk.

-If you are diagnosed with GD, don’t despair; most cases are easily controlled with diet and exercise.
+If you are diagnosed with GD, don’t despair.
+Most cases are easily controlled with diet and exercise.
 You will be asked to limit your carbohydrate intake to only whole grains and complex carbs, eliminating simple sugars found in soft drinks, sweets and the sweeter fruits.
-White breads, potatoes and white pasta should be limited, replacing them instead with the whole-grain counterparts.
+White breads, potatoes and white pasta should be limited, replacing them instead with their whole-grain counterparts.
 In rare instances, medication is required to control blood sugar levels.
-Exercising for at least 20 minutes 3 times a weeks has been shown to help control GD.
+Exercising for at least 20 minutes three times a weeks has been shown to help control GD.

 Blood sugar levels in moms who develop GD usually return to normal immediately after childbirth.
 However, women who develop GD are at higher risk of developing Type II diabetes within 5 to 10 years after giving birth.
 Sticking to a healthy, carb-conscious diet and a regular exercise regimen during and after pregnancy can reduce the risk of developing diabetes for years to come.